-3) Segando South and Moussala North Option Agreement - Option exercised, and transfer of permit is pending
+3) Segando South and Moussala North Option Agreement - Option exercised, and transfer of permit is pending a) paid K. L. Mining SARL and K. A. Gold Mining SARL (collectively, the "Optionor") an aggregate of US\$400,000 over a three (3) year option period;

-- a) pay K. L. Mining SARL and K. A. Gold Mining SARL (collectively, the "Optionor") an aggregate of US\$400,000 over a three (3) year option period, as follows: - (i) US\$40,000 in signing (paid); - (ii) US\$60,000, payable by March 31, 2019 (paid); - (iii) US\$120,000, payable by March 31, 2020 (paid); and, - (iv) US\$180,000, payable by March 31, 2021 (paid). - b) incur an aggregate of US\$165,000 in exploration expenditures over the option period, as follows: - (i) First year US\$40,000 (completed) - (ii) Second year US\$60,000 (completed) - (iii) Third year US\$65,000 (completed) - c) pay permitting fees (paid) to the DNGM.
+- b) incur an aggregate of US\$165,000 in exploration expenditures over the option period; and - c) paid permitting fees (paid) to the DNGM.